 Which features make gym flooring fit CrossFit needs best?

-As the benefits of non-repetitive exercises and motions become better known, many fitness centers are beginning to focus on cross fitness training.
+As the benefits of non-repetitive exercises and motions become better known, many fitness centers are beginning to focus on CrossFit style training.
 While there are set exercise routines that must take place to train in this method, there are still some commonalities among cross fitness exercises that make flooring an important tool in your training.

 Most cross fitness exercise areas are equipped with a dense rubber flooring material.
 Thickness, texture, firmness and tile/mat/roll size of the rubber, however, varies greatly from center to center.
 Here, we'll break down the pros and cons of each of those categories.

 Most cross fitness floors use rubber flooring ranging from 1/4 to 3/4 inches thick.
 Generally speaking, the thinner the rubber, the less expensive and lighter weight it will be.
 However, thinner and lighter rubber floors will not absorb nearly as much shock as the thicker varieties and may have more tendency to curl or shift, creating potential hazards.